 Being out in the field often means not having a solid surface to write on or a good system for keeping documents and data organized.
 Plus, any calculations need to be done manually, you can't look up part numbers, and any photos you take will be separate from the paperwork.

 Using paper also runs other risks, like forms getting dirty, torn or even blown away by the wind.
 You can't control the elements, but you can control how you complete your paperwork.
+Digital field service forms can help eliminate these risks.

 Challenge 2: Working on Jobsites Without a Reliable Connection